 While the right to keep and bear arms is constitutionally protected, states have long restricted how and when people can use firearms.
 All states, as well as cities and municipal governments, have laws or ordinances which prevent people from firing or discharging a weapon under certain circumstances.
-These laws, often known as unlawful discharge, negligent discharge, or unlawful use of a weapon, differ widely between states and cities.
+These laws, often known as unlawful discharge, reckless discharge, or unlawful use of a weapon, differ widely between states and cities.

-Unlawful discharge laws typically punish the unlawful firing of a firearm, such as a pistol or shotgun, but they may also apply to other weapons such as crossbows, blowguns, and BB or pellet guns.
-Unlawful discharge laws prohibit firing any weapon in certain areas or under specific circumstances, such as firing from a moving vehicle, firing across a state highway, or firing into or at an occupied building.
+Unlawful discharge laws prohibit firing any weapon in certain areas or under specific circumstances, such as firing at or from a moving vehicle, firing across a public roadway or state highway, or firing into or at an occupied building.
+Other areas that laws generally consider off limits for firing a weapon include near school grounds, government buildings, parades, large public gatherings (like protests), and large venues.

 Any criminal charge involving a weapon is a serious situation.
-If you've been charged with the unlawful discharge of a weapon you face significant penalties that can negatively impact your life, your family, and your job.
-You need to speak to a local criminal lawyer as soon as you're arrested, charged with a crime, or questioned by the police for any weapons charge.
+If you've been charged with the unlawful discharge of a weapon, you face significant penalties that can negatively impact your life, your family, and your job.
+You need to speak to a local criminal defense lawyer as soon as you're arrested, charged with a crime, or questioned by the police for any weapons charge.
 A local criminal lawyer who has experience with local prosecutors, police, and judges will be able to give you advice and protect your rights at all stages of the criminal justice process.